 - 5.2.1 The Indoor fans can be switched ON through the thermostat or BMS by selecting High, Medium or Low fan speed.
 This can be done without starting the compressor. - 5.2.2 Check the operation of the indoor fan for noise and vibration. - 5.2.3 Check if the High speed airflow is to specification.

-- 5.2.4 Check if the Low speed is sufficiently low yet without risk of frost on the indoor coil. - 5.2.5 Refer Indoor unit wiring diagram for the factory default setting of the maximum fan speed and the fan speed range High Low. - 5.2.6 Various options are available if either High speed or Low speed need adjusting: - A. If a SAT-3 wall thermostat is fitted:-Set DIP switch 5 on the UC8 to ON, then reset the controller by cycling mains power to the unit off and on again.
+Beware, in tropical (high humidity) conditions care must be taken to select an air flow which does not create water carry-over problems. - 5.2.4 Check if the Low speed is sufficiently low yet without risk of frost on the indoor coil. - 5.2.5 Refer Indoor unit wiring diagram for the factory default setting of the maximum fan speed and the fan speed range High - Low. - 5.2.6 Various options are available if either High speed or Low speed need adjusting: - A. If a SAT-3 wall thermostat is fitted:-Set DIP switch 5 on the UC8 to ON, then reset the controller by cycling mains power to the unit off and on again.